alisnic/alisnic.github.com/_posts/2019-05-18-rails-logic-revisited.markdown

 So what do I think about that post, and the comment from [@dhh][2] now?
 Where should logic of your application be put? model? controller? service objects?

-It's about tradeoffs and personal preferences.
+It's about trade-offs and personal preferences.
 If you found a way to keep all the logic in controllers, while:
 - your team iterates fast and does not make silly mistakes
 - code is easily digestible
 - new features can be added without pain